-Our associations produce high quality programs, products and services, and what makes us different from any retail store is the community of colleagues any member can find.
-Yet, though associations talk a lot about being the ‘professional home’ for their industry, they often put volunteers and members in a room with wine and cheese with the instruction to ‘meet each other.’
+Our associations may produce the highest quality programs, products and services, but what makes us different from any retail store is the community of colleagues any member can find.
+What we call networking is the cement that holds together the bricks of our non-dues revenue lines of value.
+Yet, for all associations tout as being the ‘professional home’ for their industry, this most often means putting volunteers and members alike in a room with wine and cheese with the instruction to ‘meet each other.’

-The decision to remain a member comes down to more than the quality of the organization’s products or programs.
-It is about the experience surrounding each interaction with the organization.
-The value opportunities you create for your members should be expressed not as a list on a brochure, but as easily accessible, targeted solutions to help them wherever they may be in their career.
-This session will challenge you to reframe your approach and create an experience to deepen connections with (and increase the retention rate of) your members.
+The decision to remain a member comes down to more than the quality of the product or program purchased – it is about the experience that surrounds the interaction.
+The value opportunities you create for your member should be expressed not as a list on a brochure, but as targeted solutions that can help them wherever they may be in their career.
+This session will challenge you to think about new approaches to create an experience that will deepen the connection with (and increase the retention rate of) your members.

-Let's put it on the table - we know virtual learning opportunities are valuable to members, we know that presentation/slide webinars where questions are submitted over a chat box and held to the end is the easiest way to do this, AND we know that many sign up, sign in, and then minimize the screen, or sign up to get the content later and never come back to it.
+Let's put it on the table - we know we need to provide virtual learning as a piece of value to members.
+We know that presentation/slide webinars where questions are submitted over a chat box and held to the end is the easiest way to do this.

-In many places around the web and the world, adults are seeking out meaningful learning experiences in different formats.
-Based on an article highlighting the over 2 dozen websites that “make you smarter,” this session will take you on a fast moving journey to sample as many virtual learning formats as possible.
-You’ll leave the session energized with a fresh sense of approaches you can take that are better than....another webinar.
+In many places around the web and the world, adults are finding meaningful learning experiences in different formats.
+Based on an article that has explored over 2 dozen websites that will make you smarter, come for a fast moving journey where we see how many virtual learning formats we can sample so you can go home and have a host of approaches that are better than....another webinar.

 Volunteers are the lifeblood of your organization.
 They are the strategic visionaries with industry insight, the subject matter experts training the future, and the unpaid workforce giving back to the organization.
 Traditional models of volunteer engagement are no longer keeping pace with the evolving needs of our volunteers.
 Organizations need to consider new approaches to engaging targeted volunteer groups with the types of commitments they seek.
 This session will share five trends in the world of volunteering will help you elevate your volunteer experiences.

-As Board members are elected to, and rotate off of, their term of service, it is critical to take the opportunity to step back and reflect on the Board as a whole.
-This session will provide an assessment framework to evaluate the current health of your Board, better recognize where your strengths are serving you well, and identify opportunities for refinement and greater impact.
+As Board members are elected to and rotate off their term of service, we rarely take the opportunity to step back and reflect on the Board as a whole.
+This session will provide an assessment framework to help you evaluate the current health of your Board, better recognize where your strengths are serving you well, and identify opportunities for refinement and greater impact.
 Together we will explore such topics as communication approaches, focusing strategic input and dialogue, board development, and creating a connected Board culture.

-Every day you participate in multiple conversations with many different people.
-In how many of these conversations are you truly listening?
-This session will explore how you can elevate your ability to listen to and connect with others.
-We will review and experimenting with how we can and should listen in an increasingly noisy world.
-You will walk away with places to focus and approaches to apply, all while learning where your own listening strengths shine, and where you can build new skills to improve the conversations and relationships you have at work.
+Each of us have the ability to take our inherent senses and raise them to an advanced level – this session will explore how to elevate your ability to listen and connect with others.
+By reviewing (and experimenting with) how we inherently listen in an ever-increasingly noisy world, you will walk away with places to focus and approaches to apply.
+Learning where your own listening strengths shine, and where you can build new skills will improve the conversations and relationships you have at work everyday.

 In a world where the biggest constant is change and disruption, organizations today need an approach to strategy that will: